My business is interested in responding to an ATM. What do I have to do?

 Have you attended any briefing offered?

-Be sure to attend an industry briefing if its is offered,.
+Be sure to attend an industry briefing if it is offered.
 Industry briefings provide an efficient opportunity to ask questions and hear what competitors may ask.
 Attending these sessions will give you a better idea if this business opportunity is right for you.

 Have you planned your tender preparation and allowed plenty of time to meet the deadline?